xanderstevenson/text-2-mp3/README.md

 # text-2-mp3

-## Python program to convert a text file into an MP3
+## Python program to convert a text file into an MP3, with choice of English language accent

 1. Clone this repository